kumbulanit/t-sql/tech company/untitled/module 7/Lab_Using_DML_to_Modify_Data.md

 -- Verify our complete schema foundation
 SELECT
-    'TechCorp Database Status' as Status,
+    'TechCorp Database IsActive' as IsActive,
     DB_NAME() AS DatabaseName,
     GETDATE() AS Module7StartTime,
     SYSTEM_USER AS CurrentUser;